SaptadeepaPal/industry-bearing-fault-detection/README.md

 ## Known limitations & honest caveats

-- **Group-based splitting trades class balance for leakage safety.** The test set is not perfectly balanced across fault classes (see class distribution above) as a direct consequence of grouping by file.
+- **Group-based splitting trades class balance for leakage safety.** The test set is not perfectly balanced across fault classes as a direct consequence of grouping by file.
 Metrics are reported as macro averages to account for this.
 - **CWRU is a clean, lab-controlled dataset.** Real industrial vibration data is noisier and more variable than these recordings; accuracy in a production deployment would very likely be lower than reported here.
 - **A file-numbering collision was caught and fixed during development**: in an early version of the FFT feature extraction script, file ID `130` was accidentally mapped to two different labels (InnerRace and OuterRace) due to a duplicate dictionary key, which silently caused the second definition to overwrite the first.
 This was identified and corrected before the final dataset was built.
 - **This was trained and evaluated on a single fixed 80/20 split**, not k-fold cross-validation — a natural next step to further validate stability of the reported metrics across different file groupings.